These stops along Southern Nova Scotia will make you want to pack your bags and go road-tripping through this incredible province of Atlantic Canada.

 We landed at the Halifax airport on a morning flight from Toronto.
 After picking up our rental car without a hitch and set off to explore the Nova Scotia South Shore following highway 103 all the way to Yarmouth.

 The next 10 days were filled with adventure and exploring the beautiful southern Nova Scotia landscape.

 It doesn’t take long to get anywhere in Nova Scotia and there are a lot of sights to see in a fairly short distance.
 That is by Canadian standards.
 (We are a huge country, but Nova Scotia is a nice and compact Canadian province)

 Days are spent exploring and enjoying the scenery with just enough driving to make things fun!
-If you want to know why Nova Scotia should be your first stop on an East Coast road trip, check out our video below!

 We then moved on to the artisan town of Mahone Bay.
 It’s a lovely town set on the water with the 3 churches as the main attraction for photographers.